ably-labs/cursors-everywhere/README.md

 ### The Plan

 The first step was defining the requirements for this "Cursors Everywhere" concept.
-A Chrome Plugin seemed like a logical medium—it's shareable even with my non-technical colleagues and can easily access browser details like URLs and active tabs.
+A Chrome Plugin seemed like a logical medium—it's shareable with my non-technical colleagues and can easily access browser details like URLs and active tabs.
 Consequently, JavaScript became the language of choice.

 The next question was: how to share the cursor positions?